 Ready to get pain free?

 These three DIY steps focus primarily on loosening and lengthening your muscles and connective tissues – leading to decreased joint stress – and then improving muscle strength.
 Follow these steps.
 You’ll keep your body working efficiently and minimize the stiffness and pain that can prevent good quality movement.

 Step 1: Loosen

-Muscles that are overly tight (aka hypertonic) don’t work efficiently.
+Muscles that are too tight don’t work efficiently.
 Excessive muscle tension can decrease how quickly a muscle can contract and how much force it can contract with.
-Since the speed and force of contraction are what creates movement and supports your body, this is less than optimal (plus, tight muscles don’t generally feel good).
+Since the speed and force of contraction are what creates movement and supports your body, this is less than optimal.
+Plus, tight muscles generally don’t feel good.

-Many circumstances can lead to excessive muscle tension.
-Muscles can spasm and hold tension to protect a sore or injured area, or tension can build from long term movement compensations that result from an injury or tissue damage.
-Tension can also be caused by posture and occupational or lifestyle demands.
+There are many reasons you might have tight muscle.
+Muscles can spasm and hold tension to protect a sore or injured area.
+Tension can build from long-standing compensations that result from an injury or tissue damage.
+It can also be caused by posture and occupational or lifestyle demands.

 “Loosen” is step one because it has the greatest impact on the other two steps.
 A muscle with optimal tension and with minimal adhesions – what we commonly think of as “knots” – will be able to stretch and strengthen better.

 Different loosening techniques include:

 1. Hands-on techniques like deep tissue massage or remedial massage therapy, myofascial release, and trigger point therapy, and